OfficeDev/teams-toolkit/templates/bot/ts/notification-restify/README.md

 # Notification Bot

-A notifiction bot is an app that proactively sends messages in Teams channel / group chat / personal chat.
+A notification bot is an app that proactively sends messages in Teams channel / group chat / personal chat.

 For example, once triggered, it sends text, card, or other message(s) to Teams: